 How Long To Stay In Paris?

-At least 7 days and up to 2 weeks of stay for first-time visitors.
+It’s true that it depends on your budget for Paris, but the recommended stay duration is at least 7 days and up to 2 weeks for first-time visitors.
 At a bare minimum, you will need 3 days to get a quick sweep of essential attractions and not much of anything else – not cost-effective and not recommended.

 But why 7 days?